Tall Ship Taster Sailing in Skye & the Small Isles

 The Hebrides offers some of the most breath-taking and fascinating sailing grounds in the UK.
 One of our most popular sailing holiday destinations, the coasts and islands that make up the West Coast of Scotland offer so much variation for ours boats and guests, you will quickly see why our guests return year on year.
 Think remote anchorages where mountains run straight into the sea, miles of atmospheric landscapes, secret coves and uninhabited islands for walking trails ashore.

-The main focus of this adventure sailing holiday is to discover the south coast of Skye and the islands that make up the Small Isles as you set sail from Mallaig to Ullapool.
+The main focus of this adventure sailing holiday is to discover the south coast of Skye and the islands that make up the Small Isles as you set sail from Mallaig.
 Once you have boarded, your skipper will have the latest weather forecast and will have a better idea of what you can expect from your holiday.
 Blue Clipper’s crew and skipper have been sailing in the Hebrides for a number of years so they are all well-versed in the sailing areas and know all the best spots off the beaten track.

 Skye and the Small Isles